MENU

 Everything good for the intestines is also suitable for the immune system, and vice versa.
 Everything that can potentially harm the organs also damages the body’s defences.

 Maintaining a solid relationship between the immune system and the bowels in good condition is essential.
-To do this, you need to maintain a healthy lifestyle and cleanse the body of toxins and harmful substances sometimes.
-Furthermore, colonic hydrotherapy may help immunity.
+To do this, you need to maintain a healthy lifestyle and occasionally cleanse your body of toxins and harmful substances.
+Furthermore, colonic hydrotherapy may help the immune system.